 Welcome back to the 12 Days of Christmas!
 It’s Day 9.
-Today we are getting our quick-craft on with a few friends.
+Today we are getting our quick-craft on with this fabulous cookie cutter wreath!

 During this past year I teamed up with a group of fabulous bloggers to share helpful 10 minute ideas.
 These ideas ranged from easy desserts to simple decorating tips.
 (Check out the collection of ideas I shared here.)
 We are back this month with our final idea of the year (and possibly the series)!
 It’s bittersweet.
 Since Christmas is right around the corner, my blogger friends and I are presenting 10 Minute Decorating Ideas to help you dress your home for the season.
 Be sure to check out the other projects linked up at the end of this post.

 For my 10 Minute Decorating Idea, I’m going to teach you how to make this adorable Cookie Cutter Wreath.

 I wish I could take credit for this genius creation, but I saw it in a magazine a few years ago and had to make one for myself.
 As much as I enjoy a more complicated DIY (my wood stockings, for example), I also love projects that can be put together quickly.

 I think they (Yep, I made two.) turned out wonderfully.